How the Gender Empathy Gap Affects Women in the Workplace

 It turns out that you find working out while other people are near you or watch you is stressful so your waistline won’t budge.

 How you thought you’d feel turns out very differently from how you actually feel.
 This is, undoubtedly, the cause of so many unused gym memberships, unread self-help books, and abandoned paleo diets.

 The Empathy Gap in Action at Work

-An empathy gap at the office often occurs when the boss thinks people will feel one way but they feel another.
-A common example is when a small business owner devotes every waking hour to her business and expects her employees to do the same.
+An empathy gap at the office often occurs when the boss thinks people will feel one way, but they feel another.
+A typical example is when a small business owner devotes every waking hour to her business and expects her employees to do the same.

 She loves the business, wants it to succeed and makes every sacrifice necessary for the business’ success.
 The employees, however, see the business as a place of employment.
 They may also love their business and want it to succeed, but they also want to go home at 5:30 p.m. and not think about it again until 8:00 a.m. the next morning.

 This can cause conflict between the boss and the employees.
 The boss wonders why people aren’t working as hard as she is and the employees think their boss is an unreasonable taskmaster.

 The disconnect is the empathy gap.
 And, the empathy gap can adversely affect women more than men.
 In the study cited above, employees feel that workplace empathy is improving.
 But, they also demonstrate that a gender gap exists between how men and women feel.
 Only 70% of women feel that their employers are empathetic as compared to 85% of men.

 How Does the Gender Empathy Gap Affect Women in the Workplace?

 Men and women have different priorities (generally speaking, of course).
 Women, for instance, prefer temporal flexibility over higher pay, while men will sacrifice time away from home for a bigger paycheck.